Jaimeloeuf/relativity/README.md

 - [ ] Add settings to allow customization of jump style and default character position after jump

 ## Release Notes
+### 0.5.3
+- Bug fix, reset view port back with original line in view port if user cleared input box.
+    - Previously, if user cleared the input box without pressing enter or escape, the view port will just stay at the last previewed jump destination and not go back to where the cursor (editor active position) is.
+    - Now, if input is cleared, view port will be scrolled back to show editor active position if the position is out of visible range.

 ### 0.5.2
 - New Feature: Move editor's view port when previewing jump destination
     - Move view port to show jump destination in center of view port if the previewed jump destination is out of current visible range.